Invest in your career

 Students register for 180 credits across the programme, which includes eight taught modules and one research project module.
 Each 15-credit taught module involves two weeks of pre-reading, a block week (attended online or on campus), and a six-week post-block period for assignments.
 Most assessments are assignments and do not require campus attendance.

-Please refer to the 2024 timetable below.
-The dates for 2025 will be confirmed soon.
+Please refer to the 2025 timetable below.

 Year Module Pre-reading start Hybrid lecture